arnonate/buildspace-dao-react/README.md

 ```
 This standard outlines a smart contract interface that can represent any number of fungible and non-fungible token types.
 Existing standards such as ERC-20 require deployment of separate contracts per token type.
 The ERC-721 standard’s token ID is a single non-fungible index and the group of these non-fungibles is deployed as a single contract with settings for the entire collection.
 In contrast, the ERC-1155 Multi Token Standard allows for each token ID to represent a new configurable token type, which may have its own metadata, supply and other attributes.
 ```

+Because it's ERC-1155 everyone is an owner of the same NFT.
+This is pretty cool and it's also more gas efficient.
+Minting an ERC721 costs 96,073 gas.
+Minting an ERC1155 costs 51,935 gas.
+Why?
+Because everyone is sharing the same NFT data.
+We don't have to copy new data for each user.